Dashron/Roads/README.md

-# The Roads.js HTTP abstraction
+# The Roads.js isomophic web framework

 Roads is a web framework build on Generators.
 It's similar to Koa.js, but early design decisions allow Roads to be used isomorphicly in the browser, and in the server.

 # Why should I use Roads?

-1. It helps build an organized, resource oriented website or API thanks to a clean routing structure.
+1. Roads can be attached to any node HTTP server, including Koa.js, Express.js, and the built in node HTTP server.
-2. It works with the built in node HTTP server, or can be used as a router for common webservers like Koa.js and Express.js
+2. Roads can be used for client side applications and single page applications thanks to [browserify](http://browserify.org/).
-3. It can be used in the browser using [browserify ](http://browserify.org/) to build client side applications.
-4. It is built using promises and supports generator-based coroutines so that you never have to worry about callbacks.
-5. It exposes the entire system via a simple, api library-like interface, allowing you to interact with it outside of the web environment.
+3. Roads lets you work without callbacks.
+It's built on top of promises and generator-based coroutines.
+4. Roads can be run without ever attaching it to an HTTP server.
 This is great for writing tests, working with web sockets, or writing API first websites.

 # Build Status